 THE EAST AFRICAN COMMUNITY EX-WORKERS ASSOCIATION (KENYA) P.O.
-Box 53827-00200, NAIROBI.
-Mobile 0720 324 011 Email: wilyso@yahoo.com
+Box 53827-00200, NAIROBL Mobile 0720 324 011 Email: wilyso@yahoo.com

 Once again, the petitioners wish to draw the attention of the House to the fact that, through a private member's question No. 1733 by Hon.
 Sheikh Dor, the then Minister for Finance, Hon Robinson Njeru Githae tabled the Taskforce Report before Parliament on 19th September, 2012, one year after the report was handed over to the Ministry of Finance.
 In his communication the House, the Minister promised that by the end of September, 2012, he would have presented a cabinet memo to Cabinet for direction.
-Regrettably, by the time we wrote to the Parliamentary Budget and Appropriation Committee at the end of May, 2013, no communication had been received from the Ministry of Finance.
+Regrettably, by the time we wrote to the communication had been received from the Ministry of Finance.